k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 \- B:  Constant for some Actors, Link for other.

+\- C:  Always defined as Constant.

-\- C:  Populated depending on the Actor's position in the flow.
+\- D:  Populated depending on the Actor's position in the flow.

 (**Solution 3: A; The population of the input parameter depends on the population type.
 The supported types are:  Link, Const or External**).